AsleyR/AsleyR/README.md

 <div>

-I'm just a guy learning to code 🧑‍💻.
-If I'm not learning something new, or working on some side projects, I'm chilling with a cup of coffee by my side ☕️.
-Open to hang out or discuss business, feel free to reach me out either way.
+I'm just a guy that's learning to code.
+I'm fascinated by all- things regarding the world of tech, and love the idea of creating products that can help someone's life for the better.
+If I'm not learning some new tech, or working on a personal project, I'm chilling with a cup of coffee by my side.

-Python and back-end web developer, working towards becoming a full stack developer 💪.
+Always down to collaborate when I have the time.
+I'm hoping to become a better developer and one day disrupt the tech ecosystem with a cool project.

 </div>